Successors to Ikarus (Hungarian company): Széles and his proposal

 In 2013, a series of 18 units of the Ikarus V127 V2 model was ordered by BKV Zrt. in PKD construction, meaning that ARC-Ikarus only produced the major parts of these vehicles, while the operating company had to finish them.
 Later 50 more units were ordered by BKV in 2014.

 Departure from Széles

 In 2014, Auto Rad Controlle decided to break the agreement with Gábor Széles, because he failed to provide them with the promised orders and the company came close to closing down.

 MABI-Bus Kft.

 Lanta Consulting Kft.

-The Lanta is a small company, which's main area of expertise and works are restoring older Ikarus modells.
-This manufacturer managed to buy back the rights to build the modells of Ikarus EAG and to use the brand from Irisbus.
+The Lanta is a small company, which's main area of expertise and works are restoring older Ikarus models.
+This manufacturer managed to buy back the rights to build the models of Ikarus EAG and to use the brand from Irisbus.